Cheap running

 kiwi, peach or any other fruit you can think of will give you the same energy

-• Running shoes are a major cost factor.
+boost, but is both cheaper and healthier.- Running shoes are a major cost factor.
 Many shops have sales at the end of the year.
 Try and stock up on several pairs of runners then.
 You can literally save hundred of dollars/euros that way.
 (Disclaimer: I don’t have a local running shop to support.)
 Are you planning on an out-of-town marathon as well as a big holiday?
 Why not combine the two.
 Next time you take your spouse to Paris, why not do it in the middle of April?
 Just don’t get too romantic the evening before the race though, or you might come to regret it.

 De tip over de schoenen vind ik wat dubieus.
 De echte loopschoenen worden niet snel afgeprijsd dus let er goed op wat je koopt.
 Kleding kan natuurlijk wel heel goed.
 Ik koop vaak mijn loopkleding in de uitverkoop en dan nog ben je bakken geld kwijt;-).
 Enige nadeel is dat je dan veelal geen compleet matching setje hebt maar ik ben niet zo’n 'fashion victim'.
 Alle andere tips is zeker wat voor te zeggen.
 Zo neem ik bijvoorbeeld nog wel eens een mars delight mee met lopen.
 Zeker goedkoper dan een sportbar en al standaard in twee stukken verdeeld.
 Eén deel weghappen, wat water er achteraan en de hongerklop is weer X-tal kilometer uitgesteld.